Express Energy vs Spark Energy

 Quick Verdict

-Key difference: Express Energy has prepaid (no credit check).
+Key difference: Express Energy skips the credit check.
 Spark Energy runs your credit and might want a deposit.

 If credit isn't an issue, compare both on ComparePower.
 If it is, you know your answer.